arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 }
 ```

-Or if you have another different computation that can also fail, you can use `handleErrorWith` to recover from an error (as you do with `handleError`, but in this case, returning a new `Try`):
+Or, if you have another different computation that can also fail, you can use `handleErrorWith` to recover from an error (as you do with `handleError`, but in this case, returning a new `Try`):

 ```kotlin:ank
 enum class Source {